 Remember, a fall can occur on your own steps.
 Be careful as soon as you step out your front door.

-Seniors need to be even more cautious about walking safely in winter.
-A fall accident can result in serious injuries and fractures in seniors.
+Older adults need to be even more cautious about walking safely in winter.
+A fall accident can result in serious injuries and fractures in seniors citizens.
 These types of injuries usually take a longer time to heal in an elderly person.
 Try to avoid unnecessary walking as much as possible.
 See if you can get a family member or neighbor to run errands for you.
 Wear sturdy footwear with a good grip, and make sure that your front path is clear of snow and ice.